nulls-mods-community/schema/docs/README.en.md

 ### Should `@enabled` be required if there is a non-empty `@conflicts`?

 In fact, such a requirement does not exist at the time of signing the modification.
 The only requirement is to resolve all conflicts before signing.
 However, if you force the use of `@enabled`, it will improve development convenience, as users will resolve conflicts immediately.

+## License

+This project is distributed under the MIT License.
+The full text of the license can be found in the [LICENSE](./LICENSE) file.